"Beware that, when fighting monsters, you yourself do not become a monster."

 When the Challenger falls into his Doormat shadow—accepting everything, confronting nothing—the Asshole's willingness to speak uncomfortable truths can restore balance.

-His gift is willingness to confront and immunity to social pressure.
-When balanced, this becomes courageous truth-telling that disrupts false order.
-The challenge is learning to confront with wisdom and compassion.
+His gift is willingness to confront and a thick skin against social pressure.
+When he learns to aim, this becomes courageous truth-telling that breaks apart what needs breaking.
+The hard part is learning to confront with wisdom and compassion.

 Recognizing the Asshole